huashengdun/webssh/README.rst

    attacks.
-The idea is that it checks the system host keys file("~/.ssh/known\_hosts") and the application host keys file("./known\_hosts") in order, if the ssh server's hostname is not found or the key is not matched, the connection will be ab
+The idea is that it checks the system host keys file("~/.ssh/known\_hosts") and the application host keys file("./known\_hosts") in order, if the ssh server's hostname is not found or the key is not matched, the connection will be aborted.

 .. |Build Status| image:: https://travis-ci.org/huashengdun/webssh.svg?branch=master
    :target: https://travis-ci.org/huashengdun/webssh